giulioturrisi/Self-Balancing-Robot/README.md

-Code for a two wheeled balancing robot using Ros 2.
+Code for a two wheeled inverted pendulum robot using Ros 2.

 - the simulation is performed in Matlab and (separately) in CoppeliaSim using Ros 2.